WP-API/docs/using-the-rest-api/backbone-javascript-client.md

 The REST API includes a JavaScript/Backbone client library.

-The library provides an interface for the WP REST API by providing Backbone Models and Collections for all endpoints exposed the API Schema.
+The library provides an interface for the WP REST API by providing Backbone Models and Collections for all endpoints exposed through the API Schema.

 ## Using